Competitive Erosion is Conformally Invariant: Proof of Theorem under the first two cases

-where $X_{\tau(R_1(\sigma_0))}$ is the point at which the random walk exits $R_1(\sigma_0)$ and similarly the second term.
-The expectation in the first term is over $\mu_1$ (starting distribution of the blue random walk, see Setup \ref{para}.)
-Note the expectation in the second term is over $\mu_2$ as well as the random intermediate configuration $\sigma_{1/2},$ (see \eqref{fullpro1}).
+For the two terms on the right hand side, the expectation in the first term is over the measure induced by the blue random walk started according to $\mu_{\rm{B}}$ (see Section \ref{para}.)
+Note that the expectation in the second term is over the measure induced by the red random walk started according to $\mu_{\rm{R}},$ as well as the random intermediate configuration $\varsigma_{1/2},$ (see \eqref{fullpro1}).